Security Studies Undergraduate Course Descriptions

 History of American interests and involvement in Middle East since 1783. - HIST 3350 – War and Society

-Survey of interrelationship between society and warfare from dawn of civilization to present. - HIST 3680 – Women and Gender in the Middle East
+Survey of interrelationship between society and warfare from dawn of civilization to present. - HIST 3670 History of the Middle East Since 1500

 Overview of planning concepts applied to critical issues impacting urban environments at a variety of scales from local to global.
-Introduces the role of urban planning in managing and building sustainable urban environments. - PLAN 2410 – Introduction to GIS in Planning
+Introduces the role of urban planning in managing and building sustainable urban environments. - PLAN 4015 – Emergency Management Planning

 Case studies examine emergency management planning and techniques.
 Emphasis on mitigation of, preparation for, response to, and recovery from natural and technological disasters. - POLS 3080 – Security and Weapons of Mass Destruction